james-baker/is-webportal/src/md/homepage-pitch.md

-What is Intentional Society?
+<h3>What is Intentional Society?</h3>

 The shortest not-wrong answer is,

 <blockquote>&#8220;a club for people who want to grow.&#8221;</blockquote>